Skip to main content

 Context

-Biological macromolecules such as proteins and nucleic acids are inherently flexible molecules, whose function (or malfunction) critically depends on interconversions between different conformational states.
-Understanding how biomolecules work therefore requires a quantitative characterization of their thermally accessible conformational landscape.
-The task is challenging, however, because many of the populated conformers are only transiently formed and marginally populated, so that they remain invisible to most standard biophysical techniques.
-Over the past two decades, nuclear magnetic resonance (NMR) has emerged as an extremely powerful tool to study these elusive states at atomic resolution.
-Central to this success has been the development of chemical exchange-based approaches, such as (CPMG, R) relaxation dispersion and chemical exchange saturation transfer (CEST) experiments, with the numerical tools needed to extract the kinetic (rates) and thermodynamic (populations) parameters associated with the exchange process and the structural information (chemical shifts) of the sparsely populated, "invisible" excited states.
+Biological macromolecules, such as proteins and nucleic acids, are intrinsically flexible, with their function (or dysfunction) often hinging on transitions between distinct conformational states.
+Understanding biomolecular function thus requires a quantitative characterization of their thermally accessible conformational landscapes.
+This task is challenging because many of the conformational states are transiently populated and exist at low concentrations, making them invisible to most conventional biophysical techniques.
+Over the past two decades, nuclear magnetic resonance (NMR) has emerged as a powerful tool for studying these elusive states at atomic resolution.
+Key to this success has been the development of chemical exchange-based approaches, such as Carr-Purcell-Meiboom-Gill (CPMG) relaxation dispersion, R1ρ_{1ρ} relaxation dispersion, and chemical exchange saturation transfer (CEST) experiments.
+These techniques, along with numerical tools, enable the extraction of kinetic (rates) and thermodynamic (populations) parameters associated with exchange processes, as well as structural information (chemical shifts) of sparsely populated, “invisible” excited states.

 About ChemEx

-ChemEx is an open-source Python application for the analysis of NMR chemical exchange data, whose general idea is to integrate the evolution matrix of the spin-system of interest over the pulse sequence and extract the best-fit parameters by least-squares optimization.
-As ChemEx does not rely on analytical equations to fit the data sets, any type of experiments (e.g., D-CEST/COS-CEST) or kinetic models (e.g., 3-state exchange model) can be simulated, and most experimental details (e.g., finite pulse width, off-resonance effects, etc.) can be taken into account.
-ChemEx offers a wide range of pulse sequences and kinetic models to choose from.
-Some of its main features include multi-step fits, joint analysis of datasets from different experiments, error analysis, grid search, etc. This documentation provides an overview of these different features, along with a description of different examples illustrating their use.
+ChemEx is an open-source Python application for the analysis of NMR chemical exchange data.
+It operates by integrating the evolution matrix of the spin system over the pulse sequence and extracting best-fit parameters through least-squares optimization.
+Because ChemEx does not rely on analytical equations to fit datasets, it can simulate virtually any type of experiment (e.g., D-CEST/COS-CEST) or kinetic model (e.g., 3-state exchange models) and account for most experimental details (e.g., finite pulse width, off-resonance effects).
+ChemEx provides a variety of pulse sequences and kinetic models to choose from, with main features including multi-step fits, joint analysis of datasets from different experiments, error analysis, and grid search.
+This documentation offers an overview of these features along with examples illustrating their use.

-ChemEx is a pure Python package, leveraging established open-source libraries like NumPy, SciPy, Matplotlib, Rich, and pydantic.
-The minimization process utilizes the LMFIT module, encompassing multiple optimization algorithms available in SciPy.
+ChemEx is implemented in pure Python, leveraging established open-source libraries such as NumPy, SciPy, Matplotlib, Rich, and pydantic.
+The minimization process is powered by the LMFIT module, which includes multiple optimization algorithms available in SciPy.